Luis van Rooten: Film work

 Known for his villainous roles, he played Nazi ringleader Heinrich Himmler in The Hitler Gang (1944) and Operation Eichmann (1961).
 He played supporting roles with a number of film stars, including Alan Ladd in Two Years Before the Mast (1946) and Beyond Glory (1948), Charles Laughton in The Big Clock (1948), Veronica Lake in Saigon (1948), Edward G. Robinson in Night Has a Thousand Eyes (1948), and Kirk Douglas in Detective Story (1951).
-He provided the voices for both the King and the Grand Duke in Walt Disney's animated film Cinderella (1950).
+He provided the voices for both the King and the Grand Duke in Walt Disney's animated film Cinderella (1950), as well as the Heavenly Express conductor in the Tom and Jerry cartoon, Heavenly Puss (1949).

+Van Rooten's obituary in The New York Times noted that he worked on as many as 50 shows a month because of his ability to do dialects and criminals.

 Radio, Broadway and television

 Van Rooten found steady work doing the narration in addition to acting in films, live television and radio dramas.

 One of his first film narration jobs was Industrial Ohio, a 1938 film in the SOHIO Let's Explore Ohio series.

 He acted in The Mysterious Traveler and, during the New York run of I Love a Mystery, played "The Maestro" in the 1949 story "Bury Your Dead, Arizona" and ranch foreman Jasper in the 1950 story "The Battle of the Century."
 He portrayed the evil Roxor in the late 1940s revival of the radio serial Chandu the Magician and portrayed the title character's sidekick, Denny, in Bulldog Drummond.
 Van Rooten played Emilio in the radio soap opera Valiant Lady.
 In "Joey Was Different," the August 22, 1949 edition of Radio City Playhouse, he played sixteen different characters in addition to writing the script.

 Van Rooten performed on Broadway in Eugene O'Neill's A Touch of the Poet (1958) and John Osborne's Luther (1963).
 He worked on television, playing the fictional French detective Maigret in a 1952 episode of the anthology series Suspense.
 In 1958, he guest-starred as murderer Samuel D. Carlin in the Perry Mason episode, "The Case of the One-Eyed Witness".
 Van Rooten also appeared in an uncredited role on The Honeymooners as Mr. Johnson, the landlord.